fredericbonnet/helena/docs/src/helena-dialect/variables.spec.md

   The command will return an error message with usage when given the wrong number of arguments.

+- ✅ invalid `constname`

+  Constant names must have a valid string representation.

+- ✅ bad `constname` tuple shape

+  The shape of the name tuple must be a subset of the shape of the value tuple, missing values are not allowed.

 - ✅ existing constant

   The command cannot redefine an existing constant.